Skip to main content

 Below is the list of mobile applications about which we are currently aware.
 No endorsement or promotion is implied.
 More comprehensive lists maintained by farms.com and AgWeb may be found at http://www.farms.com/agriculture-apps/ and http://www.agwebappfinder.com/ respectively.

-- NEW!
-LandPKS - (iOS and Android) The Land-Potential Knowledge System (LandPKS) aims to serve as the primary access and development point for free, simple to use, and locally appropriate technologies and knowledge needed for making sustainable land management decisions.
+- LandPKS - (iOS and Android) The Land-Potential Knowledge System (LandPKS) aims to serve as the primary access and development point for free, simple to use, and locally appropriate technologies and knowledge needed for making sustainable land management decisions.
 The initial components of LandPKS are two integrated mobile apps for collecting (1) the basic soil and topographic information necessary to determine land potential (LandInfo) and (2) soil and vegetation cover data necessary to assess and monitor major changes in plant community composition and wind and water erosion risk (LandCover).
 Further mobile apps are being developed to help collect information on Biomass (Biomass Monitor), Livestock body condition (Body Condition Score) as well as crops (Crop Monitor).

 General Crop Production